Linshiqi/chromiumDemos/README.txt

 This is my learning note on Chromium source code.

+My learning source are from :
+- Chromium's official doc in its codebase.
+- https://github.com/keyou/chromium_demo (Chromium 120 for this point)

+The version of Chromium Here is 131.0.6778.70

 The main content is :
 - GN : the build tool of Chromium
 - Message Loop : A very important concept of Chromium programming